Gyeongju Historic Areas South Korea

 Seokguram Grotto – grotto with a smiling Buddha

 A paved road leads from the main complex entrance to the cave.
 The Grotto is located on the slope of a steep hill, and the walk takes about 30 minutes one way.
-On the way, you will pass a great temple bell and a single-pillar gate.
-You can also reach the grotto by a stone path directly from the Bulguksa temple, but this route takes about 1h each way (4 km steep stairs uphill).
+You will pass an excellent temple bell and a single-pillar gate.
+You can also reach the grotto by a stone path directly from the Bulguksa temple, but this route takes about one hour each way (4 km of steep stairs uphill).

-During the most important holidays, the road leading to the cave – along its entire length – is decorated with colourful lanterns.
+During the most important holidays, the road leading to the cave is decorated with colourful lanterns along its entire length.

-A walk in this place is a real pleasure because there are no sounds of civilization.
+A walk in this place is an absolute pleasure because there are no sounds of civilization.
 In addition to the sound of the wind and murmur of the leaves, you could also hear the sound of paper lanterns moved by the wind.
-Along the way, you can meet animals living here, who are used to the presence of man in the middle of the forest.
+Along the way, you can meet animals living here who are used to man’s presence in the middle of the forest.

 South Korea, Gyeongju Historic Areas, Gyeongju, Seokguram Grotto

-The cave was not carved out of the rock due to the specific geological structure of the mountains located here.
+Due to the specific geological structure of the mountains located here, the cave was not carved out of the rock.
 It was built of large, matched boulders, and the whole structure was covered with a layer of soil, now covered with grass.
-That is why it is called an “artificial grotto”.
+That is why it is called an “artificial grotto.”

 South Korea, Gyeongju Historic Areas, Gyeongju, Seokguram Grotto